-4.3 Alarm Mode
+5.3 Alarm Mode

-4.3.1 Alarm Display
+5.3.1 Alarm Display

 While in Normal Mode, press the ALARM key to enter the High Alarm Mode.
 Press the ALARM key again to enter the Low Alarm Mode.
-Press the ALARM key again to return to normal mode (or wait 30 seconds).
+Press the ALARM key again to return to normal mode (or wait 30 seconds for the programming mode to timeout).

 Note: After entering the ALARM mode, the console will display the high and low alarm settings.
-If the value reads ----- (dashes), the alarm is not active.
+If the value reads ---- (dashes), the alarm is not active.

-4.3.2 Alarm Programming
+5.3.2 Alarm Programming